 7.5 DOSTA – this section needs help, I can’t figure out how to explain it in writing

 Dissolved Oxygen data for the OOI 1.0 deployments are currently only available in the collocated CTD data stream (see Redmine #8662 for details).
-The data stream containing dissolved oxygen has been separated from the CTD data stream and OOI 2.0 dissolved oxygen data are now available in the DOSTA reference designator data streams.
-The OOI 1.0 dissolved oxygen data should also be ingested in DOSTA reference designator data streams so users don’t have to download two separate reference designators (CTD and DOSTA) to get different time ranges of dissolved oxygen data.
+For data in OOI 2.0, however, the data stream containing dissolved oxygen has been separated from the CTD data stream and is now available via the DOSTA reference designator data streams.
+The OOI 1.0 dissolved oxygen data should similarly be ingested in DOSTA reference designator data streams so users can access the full dataset.

 7.6 HPIES

-Redmine 14559: the OOI is running an outdated version of THREDDS, and the NetCDF files for the echo_sounding HPIES data stream can’t be accessed via the OPENDAP link in the OOI THREDDs server.
+The OOI is running an outdated version of THREDDS, and as such the NetCDF files for the echo_sounding HPIES data stream cannot be accessed via the OPENDAP link in the OOI THREDDs server.
 The THREDDs server needs to be upgraded to have the capability to serve these data via the OPENDAP link.
-Note: the NetCDF files for this data stream can be downloaded and accessed locally.
+Note: the NetCDF files for this data stream can be downloaded and accessed locally, independent of OPENDAP.
+A Helpdesk ticket (14559) was submitted and…

 7.7 TMPSF